 Lomography is built, in part, upon the foundations of low-cost cameras made, for the most part, in Hong Kong and China.
 The trusty Diana and Holga have proven popular for decades, and an ever-expanding pool of designs has ensured that Lomography‘s product range is rarely stale.

-Recesky and Gakkenflex cameras are now commonly available through Amazon and eBay for extremely low cost – between £8 and £20 typically, depending on the bundle – and provide an amusing diversion as well as an unusual analogue camera for enthusiasts.
+Gakkenflex cameras are now commonly available through Amazon and eBay for extremely low prices – between £8 and £20 typically, depending on the bundle – and provide an amusing diversion as well as an unusual analogue camera for enthusiasts.

 The kit may look daunting if you’ve never taken on a reasonably complex model or project, but it really isn’t.
 The instructions, in Chinese, are reasonably easy to understand just from the pictures, and it’s crucial to identify which screws are needed for each stage, other than that the plastic parts fit well and need no trimming or finishing.

 Place the nut inside the plastic cup, then attach the two parts to the body using two of the smaller, round-headed screws.
 An easy start!

 To avoid cracking the plastic, align them carefully and tighten the screws slowly.
 If you apply just moderate force, you’ll feel when the plastic has been tightened enough and it’ll ensure the camera fits together without problems.

 Plus, it’s a lot easier to tighten everything a little more before final assembly, than to back off screws that have cracked the posts…

 Most of the assembly is along these lines and just as straightforward.
 Putting the shutter together is the only mechanical part you need to worry about – make sure you use the washers and apply a small amount of grease on the surfaces where they touch.